domw30/bank_tech_test/README.md

 ```
 bank = Bank.new
 ```
 Make a deposit into the open bank account.
-From the acceptance criteria, we need to pass an amount(value), and the date the deposit was made:
+From the acceptance criteria, we need to pass an amount(value):
 ```
 bank.deposit(value)
 ```
 Make a withdrawal from the open bank account.
-From the acceptance criteria, we need to pass an amount(value), and the date the withdrawal was made:
+From the acceptance criteria, we need to pass an amount(value):
 ```
 bank.withdraw(value)
 ```